Tulunids: Ahmad ibn Tulun

-Consequently, Ahmad ibn Tulun relocated to Tarsus, where he spent his formative years, distant from the Turkish environment of Iraq.
+Consequently, Ahmad ibn Tulun relocated to Tarsus, where he spent his formative years, distant from the Turkic environment of Iraq.
 He engaged in the study of religious knowledge, hadith, and literature under the tutelage of distinguished scholars in Tarsus, entered into matrimony, and begot offspring.
 He participated in the summer raids (ṣawā'if) against the Byzantines and became acquainted with Syria, recognizing its strategic significance.
 His formative years in Tarsus likely fostered his aspiration to govern both Syria and Egypt.

 Ahmad ibn Tulun's initial foray into the public consciousness commenced following the demise of his father in 240 AH (854 CE) when he was just twenty years of age.
 The Abbasid Caliph al-Mutawakkil appointed him to the military duties previously held by his father.
 Consequently, Ahmad was swiftly elevated to command the frontiers, Damascus, and the territories of Egypt.
-In this manner, Ahmad ibn Tulun commenced his involvement in the tumultuous political landscape of Iraq, garnering the esteem and confidence of the Turkish elite and the Abbasid Caliphate.
+In this manner, Ahmad ibn Tulun commenced his involvement in the tumultuous political landscape of Iraq, garnering the esteem and confidence of the Turkic elite and the Abbasid Caliphate.
 His relationship with both Caliph al-Mutawakkil and Caliph al-Musta'in was characterized by a high degree of mutual respect and trust.
 His connection with the latter commenced upon his return from Tarsus, where he had been residing, and his subsequent joining of a caravan from Byzantium that was transporting Roman merchandise for the Caliph.
 Ahmad ibn Tulun saved the caravan from Bedouin highwaymen in the region of Urfa.
 In gratitude for his actions, the Caliph rewarded him with a thousand dinars.